-New England Patriots vs. Atlanta Falcons: 5 Players To Watch In Super Bowl 51
+New England Patriots Vs. Atlanta Falcons: 5 Players To Watch In Super Bowl 51

 Vic Beasley, OLB – Atlanta Falcons

-According to Gil Brandt of NFL.com, the Atlanta Falcons threatened to cut second-year OLB Vic Beasley during training camp last summer.
+According to Gil Brandt of NFL, the Atlanta Falcons threatened to cut second-year OLB Vic Beasley during training camp last summer.

 Was told in ATL training camp that Vic Beasley was in jeopardy of being traded or outright cut.
 Fire lit.
 Big reason Falcons still playing.